Pravargav/amadeus/BW/AFO-update-rollout-all-phases.md

-# SAP Analysis for Office – Change Request & Company Portal Flow (Cognizant)
+# SAP Analysis for Office – Change Request & Company Portal Flow

 This document explains the **end-to-end flow of SAP Analysis for Office (AO)** upgrade and deployment in **Cognizant**, using **Win@Approach (ChaRM)** and the **Company Portal (like a Play Store)**.